DataFinder Won't Start: Internal Error (70) NI PSP Service Locator Cannot Start Properly

 Additional Information

 A service account is a user account that is created explicitly to provide a security context for services running on Windows Server operating systems.
 The security context determines the service's ability to access local and network resources.
 The Windows operating systems rely on services to run various features.
 These services can be configured through the applications, the Services snap-in, or Task Manager, or by using Windows PowerShell.
-You can see more here: Using the LocalSystem Account as a Service Logon Account
+You can see more about this and its risks here: Using the LocalSystem Account as a Service Logon Account